Wellness tourism: Europe

 Europe is the second largest wellness tourism market, with $158.4 billion in annual, combined international and domestic expenditures; the region ranks highest in number of wellness trips with 216.2 million, compared to North America's 171.7 in 2013.
 Europeans have long believed in health benefits derived from mineral baths, saunas, thalassotherapy, and other natural and water-based treatments.
 Thermal resorts and hotels in Turkey and Hungary cater to wellness tourists, many of whom are subsidized by host countries such as Norway and Denmark seeking to mitigate costs of medical procedures for patients with chronic conditions requiring expensive surgeries.

 Asia-Pacific

 The Asia-Pacific region ranks as the third largest with $6.4 billion in annual, combined international and domestic expenditures.
-Ancient regional wellness traditions include Indian Ayurveda, Yoga, traditional Chinese medicine, Hilot, and Thai massage.
+Ancient regional wellness traditions include Ayurveda, Yoga, Traditional Chinese Medicine, Hilot, and Thai massage.
 Within Asia, the countries with the highest numbers of domestic wellness trips were China, India and Japan, while China, Thailand and Indonesia led in inbound international wellness arrivals and trips.